Lydia Aimée Vololona Rahantasoa

 Lydia Aimée Vololona Rahantasoa is a Malagasy politician.
 A member of the National Assembly of Madagascar, she was elected as a member of the Tiako I Madagasikara party; she represents the constituency of Manjakandriana.

+She had been a member of parliament in 2011.

+In 2014 she was reelected for the Movansy Ravalomanana.

+She had been Minister of Technical Education and Vocational Training under the Ntsay government from June 2018 - January 2019.